danielsauceda/danielsauceda.github.io/_posts/2019-04-15-Reflection-1:-use-the-axe-or-sharpen-it.markdown

 ---
 layout: post
-title:  "Reflection 1: use the axe or sharpen it"
+title:  "Reflection 1: Use the Axe or Sharpen it"
 date:   2019-04-29
 desc: "How does a person spend perfecting a skill rather than implementing it"
 keywords: "Jekyll,gh-pages,website,blog,easy,reflection,axe"